jamesrcutmore/Quiz-game1/README.md

 # Automatic testing

 ### Validation
-+ I used the W3C Markup Validation Service on all pages sceins quizes pages.
-I also validated the my  style.css with the CSS Validator.
++ W3C Validation was used:
+ - HTML
+ - CSS

-+ JS Hint was used to validate javascript.
+ - JS Hint was used to validate javascript.

+ #  Links to above mentioned are in languages used.

 # Known bugs